Confused about Latin noun declensions? Then read this quick post to learn how to find the declension of any Latin noun.

 And if you are looking at a text that does not use macrons, then the possibilities for misidentification multiply. –is could be –is (3rd declension genitive singular) or –īs (1st and 2nd declension dative and ablative plural).
 Etc.

 I am not saying all this to scare you, but rather to emphasize my point: knowing a noun’s declension is crucial.
-If you know what declension a noun belongs to, you will be able to correctly identify its case endings.
+If you know what declension a noun belongs to, you will be able to correctly identify its grammatical case.

 And then you will be able to determine how the noun relates to the rest of the words in its sentence.
 This, ultimately, is what will allow you to understand Latin.